-In addition, in the event of a Change in Control, the Committee shall provide that either: (i) the PSUs subject to this Agreement will continue, or be assumed or replaced with an equivalent award by the successor or acquiring corporation (if any), which continuation, assumption or replacement will be binding on Recipient; or (ii) if the PSUs are not continued, assumed or replaced, then the restrictions imposed under paragraph 3 shall lapse and be removed and the PSUs shall be deemed to have vested immediately prior to the Change in Control at the target performance level.
-In the event that the PSUs covered by this Agreement are continued, assumed or replaced pursuant to clause (i) of the preceding sentence in connection with a Change in Control, then (A) the PSUs shall continue under the same terms and conditions or shall continue under the same terms and conditions or shall continue under the same terms and conditions or shall continue under the same terms and conditions with respect to shares of a successor company that may be issued in exchange or settlement of such PSUs in connection with a Change in Control and (B) upon Recipient's involuntary termination of Continuous Service with the Company and/or the successor or acquiring corporation (if any) without Substantial Cause, or upon Recipient's resignation with Good Reason, in either case, within the one-year period immediately following such Change in Control, then the restrictions imposed under paragraph 3 shall lapse and be removed and the PSUs shall be deemed to have vested immediately upon such termination at the target performance level.
+In addition, in the event of a Change in Control, the Committee shall provide that either: (i) the SUs subject to this Agreement will continue, or be assumed or replaced with an equivalent award by the successor or acquiring corporation (if any), which continuation, assumption or replacement will be binding on Recipient; or (ii) if the SUs are not continued, assumed or replaced, then the restrictions imposed under paragraph3 shall lapse and be removed and the SUs shall be deemed to have vested immediately prior to the Change in Control.
+In the event that the SUs covered by this Agreement are continued, assumed or replaced pursuant to clause (i) of the preceding sentence in connection with a Change in Control, then (A) the SUs shall continue under the same terms and conditions or shall continue under the same terms and conditions with respect to shares of a successor company that may be issued in exchange or settlement of such SUs in connection with a Change in Control and (B) vesting of such continued, assumed or replacement award shall be immediately accelerated upon the termination of Recipient's Continuous Service with the Company and/or the successor or acquiring corporation (if any) without Substantial Cause, or by Recipient's resignation with Good Reason, in each case, within the one-year period immediately following such Change in Control.
 For purposes hereof, "Substantial Cause", "Good Reason" and "Change in Control" shall each have the meanings set forth in Exhibit A attached hereto.

 (b) Effect of Vesting.
-The Company will deliver to Recipient a number of shares of Common Stock equal to the number of vested shares of Common Stock subject to the PSU within ten (10) days following the vesting date or dates provided herein.
-Notwithstanding the foregoing, in the event that the Company (i) does not withhold shares otherwise issuable to Recipient to satisfy the Company's tax withholding obligation and (ii) determines that Recipient's sale of shares of Common Stock on the date the shares subject to the award are scheduled to be delivered (the "Original Distribution Date"), would violate its policy regarding insider trading of Common Stock, as determined by the Company in accordance with such policy, then such shares shall not be delivered on such Original Distribution Date and shall instead be delivered as soon as practicable following the next date that Recipient could sell such shares pursuant to such policy; provided, however, that (A) if the Original Distribution Date occurs before a Change in Control then in no event shall the delivery of the shares be delayed pursuant to this provision beyond the later of: (1) December 31st of the same calendar year of the Original Distribution Date, or (2) the 15th day of the third calendar month following the Original Distribution Date, and (B) if the Original Distribution Date occurs on or after a Change in Control then in no event shall the delivery of the shares be delayed pursuant to this provision beyond the 15th day of the third calendar month following the Original Distribution Date, and (B) if the Original Distribution Date occurs on or after a Change in Control then in no event shall the delivery of the shares be delayed pursuant to this provision beyond the 15th day of the third calendar month following the Original Distribution Date.
+The Company will deliver to Recipient a number of shares of Common Stock equal to the number of vested shares of Common Stock subject to the SU within ten (10) days following the vesting date or dates provided herein.
+Notwithstanding the foregoing, in the event that the Company (i) does not withhold shares otherwise issuable to Recipient to satisfy the Company's tax withholding obligation and (ii) determines that Recipient's sale of shares of Common Stock on the date the shares subject to the award are scheduled to be delivered (the "Original Distribution Date"), would violate its policy regarding insider trading of the Common Stock, as determined by the Company in accordance with such policy, then such shares shall not be delivered on such Original Distribution Date and shall instead be delivered as soon as practicable following the next date that Recipient could sell such shares pursuant to such policy; provided, however, that (A) if the Original Distribution Date occurs before a Change in Control, then in no event shall the delivery of the shares be delayed pursuant to this provision beyond the later of: (1) December 31st of the same calendar year of the Original Distribution Date, or (2) the 15th day of the third calendar month following the Original Distribution Date occurs on or after a Change in Control then in no event shall the delivery of the shares be delayed pursuant to this provision beyond the 15th day of the third calendar month following the Original Distribution Date.